Stingers: episode guide

 July 27, 2004

-Three homeless men have been murdered, and Church goes undercover into the homeless community to track down the killer.
+After the murders of three homeless men, Church goes undercover into the homeless community to track down the killer.
 Without the back-up of weapons or communication, Church submerges himself in this shadow world.
 But he quickly learns that murder might not be the only thing going on, someone is making what look like snuff movies, featuring the murdered homeless men.

 The Complete Package